AnyBlok/anyblok-book/en/01_discovery/02_main_features.md

 * It already do the work to make those greate python libraries works together.
-* load python module at runtime: You can add blok at runtime, so you don't have to stop the service to add functionalities.
+* load python module at runtime: You can add blok at runtime, so you don't have to stop the service to add features.
 * With sames python packages installed in one environement, you can get multiple instance with different behaviors according which bloks you have chosen to install.
 This information is saved in the